littlehappy93/sql/02_assignments/design_a_logical_model.md

 Highlight at least two differences between it and your ERD.
 Would you change anything in yours?
 ```
 Your answer...
+1. The ERD is highly detailed, with each table containing numerous branches and categories.
+The main categories are highlighted in different colors and include additional explanatory notes.
+This design makes it easy for readers to understand the ERD and its underlying logic.
+2.There are clear arrows between the tables, and the primary keys (PK) and foreign keys (FK) are clearly indicated under each table.
+I will add the PK/FK and efficient arrow in my 2 ERD
 ```

 # Criteria